Most people have a preferred way of learning. Some learn best by listening, some have to observe every step, while others have to do it to learn it.

 - Recite out loud the information you want to remember several times.

-- Make your own tapes of important points you want to remember and listen to it repeatedly.
+- Record yourself saying any important points you want to remember and listen to it repeatedly.
 This is especially useful for learning material for tests.

 - When doing math calculations, use grid paper to help you set your sums out correctly and in their correct columns.